AN INSIDER’S GUIDE TO THE ULTIMATE CATSKILL SUMMER

 If I were you I’d try to find a place to stay somewhere between Woodstock and Phoenicia as you will then be equidistant to almost all adventures .
 That said, the two best hotels in the region, Piaule and Inness, are both a bit off-axis from the sweet spot.
 Either way, you’re going to need a car or a friend that drives and doesn’t get pissed off that you don’t.

-Lastly, the sweet spot for heading up here is Wed-Friday in the summertime.
+Lastly, the prime time for heading up here is Wed-Friday in the summertime.
 Most things are closed Tues-Wed, and most things are insufferable Sat-Sun because of people like you coming up.
 Otherwise, come for a couple weeks and just stay put on the weekends in whichever idyllic haven you choose to hole up in, venturing into the towns only towards the end of the week.

 But no matter when you come up or where you stay, I guarantee you’ll fall in love.
 This area is so so special for a thousand different reasons, it’s why I’ve called it home for close to twenty years.
 From hidden waterfalls to bountiful farmstands, honky-tonk nights at The Pines or breakfasts in Kinderhook, gentle hills and warm hearts, it’s all just beyond awesome, and just a couple hours from the city.
 Here we go…